Modular forms and period polynomials: Extra relations satisfied by period polynomials of cusp forms

 \end{proof}

-When $f$ is a newform, the periods $r_n(f)$ are critical values of the $L$-series associated to $f$, and they can be readily computed using MAGMA \cite{Mgm}.
+The periods $r_n(f)$ are related to the critical values of the $L$-series associated to $f$, and when $f$ is a newform they can be readily computed using MAGMA \cite{Mgm}.
 The relations in Corollary \ref{c6.5} have been checked numerically for $k=8,10,14$.